 U.S. ambassador to U.N. says Putin's order to put nuclear forces on alert "totally unacceptable"

-Washington — Linda Thomas-Greenfield, the U.S. Ambassador to the United Nations, said Russian President Vladimir Putin's decision to order the country's nuclear deterrent forces on high alert represented an escalation of its aggression against Ukraine that is "totally unacceptable."
+Washington — Linda Thomas-Greenfield, the U.S. Ambassador to the United Nations, said Russian President Vladimir Putin's decision to order the country's nuclear deterrent forces on alert represented an escalation of its aggression against Ukraine that is "totally unacceptable."

 "President Putin is continuing to escalate this war in a manner that is totally unacceptable, and we have to continue to condemn his actions in the strongest possible way," Thomas-Greenfield said in an interview with "Face the Nation" Sunday when asked about Putin's directive.
 "Our voices have been unified with the Europeans and with the world that he needs to cease his aggressive actions toward Ukraine.
 And we will continue here at the United Nations and around the world to use every possible lever we have at our disposal to expose his actions."